< Back

 In this post, we will focus on step 1: Identify the contract(s) with a customer, specifically the changes, if any, to existing guidance.
 In this series’ subsequent posts, we will cover the other steps in the new revenue recognition model.

-According to ASC Topic 606, a contract is an agreement between two or more parties that creates enforceable rights and obligations.
+According to ASC 606, a contract is an agreement between two or more parties that creates enforceable rights and obligations.
 Enforceability of the rights and obligations in a contract is a matter of law.
 Contracts can be written, oral or implied by an entity’s customary business practices.

-An entity should account for a contract with a customer that is within the scope of ASC Topic 606 only when all of the following criteria are met:
+An entity should account for a contract with a customer that is within the scope of ASC 606 only when all of the following criteria are met:

 1. The parties to the contract have approved the contract and are committed to perform their respective obligations.